tvillacruz/tonyvillacruzcom/content/projects/SALCI/index.md

 **S**ensor **A**rray **L**ight **C**ontrolled **I**nstrument:
 A networked music instrument I envisioned and built as part of a team using open source Arduino hardware/software.
 This instrument uses sensors to measure changes in light conditions and generates MIDI data that can be synthesized in various forms.

-Since 2013, I've tried to maintain the open source code, parts list, and build instructions to allow anyone to create there own music instrument and music instrument network.
+Since 2013, I've worked to maintain the open source code, parts list, and build instructions to allow anyone to create there own music instrument and music instrument network.

 # Source Code